jankampherbeek/cycles/docu/Enigma - Cycles - Dev Manual.md

 I apply interfaces for two reasons: to facilitate testing and to support loosely coupling.
 I do not define an interface for each object, only if it makes sense because of the reasons I just mentioned.

-Free Pascal suports two types of interfaces: com-interfaces and CORBA-interfaces.
+Free Pascal supports two types of interfaces: com-interfaces and CORBA-interfaces.
 In Cycles I only use CORBA-interfaces.
-The name could be misleading as CORBA is not used.
-CORBA-interfaces do not support reference-count, which I consider as an advantage, especially as I do not want to create an interface for everything.
+The name is actually misleading as CORBA is not used.
+These interfaces do not support reference-count, which I consider as an advantage, especially as I do not want to create an interface for everything.
 Actually, the CORBA-interface is comparable with interfacing in Java or Kotlin.

 CORBA-interfaces are specific for Free Pascal and not supported in Delphi.